Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 While your communication plan will differ depending on the crisis you're dealing with, below are some common strategies that businesses use to deliver an effective response.

-Crisis Communication Strategies
+Crisis Management Strategies

 1. Spokesperson Response

 This person could be your CEO, a company executive, or someone you feel is best suited to represent your company.
 It's important to choose a good communicator as their actions will influence how your key stakeholders will react to the situation.
-If they can make your company look human and your mistakes appear manageable, that will play a major role in maintaining the stakeholder support.
+If they can make your company look human and your mistakes appear manageable, that will play a major role in maintaining stakeholder support.

 2. Proactive Damage Control